- Using Behance

 - Show All

-When viewing or editing a file in Creative Cloud, click Share on the upper-right corner of your screen, then choose Post Publicly.
-Or, in Illustrator or Photoshop CC, choose File > Share to Behance, or click the Share icon in the lower-left corner.
+When viewing or editing a file in Creative Cloud, click Share in the upper-right corner of your screen, then choose Post Publicly.
+Or, in Illustrator CC, Photoshop CC, or InDesign CC, choose File > Share to Behance, or click the Share icon in the lower-left corner.

 Adobe Creative Cloud allows you to stay connected with your workgroups and creative community via your desktop, website, or mobile device.
-Install the desktop app to access your Behance Activity Feed and Portfolio, as well as share and discover new work.
+Install the Creative Cloud desktop app to access your Behance Activity Feed and Portfolio, and to share and discover new work.

-Nothing happens when I click “Share.”
+Nothing happens when I click Share.

 When signing up for your Behance account, you are prompted to select a user name, which is part of your unique profile URL.
-Your URL is at Behance.net/user name.
-You can see the public view of your profile there, or log in to Behance.net for full editing capabilities.
+Your URL is at behance.net/user_name.
+You can see the public view of your profile there, or log in to behance.net for full editing capabilities.

-If you don't have a Behance account yet: Definitely!
-Visit Behance.net and click "Activate Account" or sign in with your Adobe ID to create an account.
+If you don't have a Behance account yet: Visit behance.net and click Activate Account, or sign in with your Adobe ID to create an account.

-While a Work In Progress can't transform into a Project, you can always link a WIP to a Project in the Project Settings on Behance.
+You can't transform a work in progress into a project, but you can always link a WIP to a project in the Project Settings on Behance.
 Your audience can see your process (in the WIP) and then click to see the full, finished project, or the other way around.
-When you're uploading a new Project or editing an existing one, you can click into Settings and then "Link to WIP.
-(Click here for more info)
+When you're uploading a new project or editing an existing one, go to Settings and then click Link to WIP.
+See this thread for more information.

-Within your Behance Account Settings ( https://www.behance.net/account/settings) you can click "use a different Adobe ID" in the "Switch Adobe ID" section to associate your Behance account with another Adobe ID that you have.
-(You might want to do this if you had two Creative Cloud accounts or Adobe IDs, for example.)
-If you do this, you'll always login to Behance with the Adobe ID you switched to.
+To associate your Behance account with another Adobe ID you have, in your Behance account settings, click Use a different Adobe ID in the Switch Adobe ID section.
+(You may want to do this if you had two Creative Cloud accounts or Adobe IDs, for example.)
+If you do this, you'll always log in to Behance with the Adobe ID you switched to.